-- Trust metrics over intuition.
+Trust metrics over intuition.
 You should have a way to measure every project.
 Quality is a complex system, the sort of place where your intuition can easily deceive you.
-Similarly, as you become more senior at your company, your experience will no longer reflect most other folks’ experiences.
-You already know about the rough edges and get priority help if you find a new one, but most other folks don’t.
+Similarly, as you become more senior at your company, your experience will no longer reflect most other folks' experiences.
+You already know about the rough edges, and you'll be the first person in line to get help if you find a new one, but most other folks don't.
 Metrics keep you honest.

-Listen to, and learn from, your users.
-There is a popular idea of “taste level,” which implies that some folks simply know what good looks like.
-There is a huge variance in folks who design effective quality investments, but rather than an innate skill, it usually comes from deeply understanding what your users are trying to accomplish and prioritizing that over your implementation constraints.
+Listen to and learn from your users.
+There is a popular idea of "taste level," which implies that some folks simply know what good looks like.
+There is a huge variance in folks who design effective quality investments, but it isn't an innate skill.
+The best folks focus on deeply understanding what their users are trying to accomplish and prioritize user needs over implementation constraints.

-A successfully technical quality team using the above approaches will be unquestionably _more productive than if the same number of engineers was directly doing product engineering work.
-Indeed, discounted developer productivity (in the spirit of [discounted cash flow](https://en.wikipedia.org/wiki/Discountedcash_flow)) is the theoretically correct way to measure such a team’s impact.
+A successful technical quality team using the above approaches will be unquestionably more productive than if the same number of engineers were directly doing product engineering work.
+Indeed, discounted developer productivity (in the spirit of discounted cash flow) is the theoretically correct way to measure such a team's impact.
 Only theoretically, because such calculations are mostly an evaluation of your self-confidence.

 Even if you're quite successful, you'll always have a backlog of high-impact work that you want to take on but don't have the bandwidth to complete.
 Organizations don't make purely rational team resourcing decisions, and you may find that you lack the bandwidth to complete important projects and likewise can't get approval to hire additional folks onto your team.

-It’s generally a good sign that your team has more available high-impact work than you can take on, because it means you’re selective on what you do.
-This means you shouldn’t necessarily try to grow your technical quality team if you have a backlog.
-However, if you find that there is critical quality work that you can’t get to, then it may be time to explore starting a quality program.
+It's a good sign when your team has more available high-impact work than you can take on: if you aren't selective about which projects to take on, then you're not thinking broadly enough.
+This means you shouldn't necessarily try to grow your technical quality team if you have a backlog.
+However, if you find that there is critical quality work that you can't get to, then it may be time to explore starting a quality program.

-Given this is written for an audience of senior technical leaders, let’s assume you have the technical perspective covered.
-Your next step is to find a Technical Program Manager who can co-lead the program and operate its mechanics.
-You can make considerable progress on the informational aspects of an organizational program without a Technical Program Manager; it’s a trap.
-You’ll be crushed by the coordination overhead of solo-driving a program in a large organization.
+The technical components of running a quality program are the sorts of things discussed above, so here we'll focus on managing a program effectively.
+Your first step is to find a technical program manager who can co-lead the program and operate its mechanics.
+While you can make considerable progress on an organizational program's informational aspects without a technical program manager; however, it's a trap.
+You'll be crushed by the coordination overhead of solo-driving a program in a large organization.

 Operating organizational programs is a broad topic about which much has been written, but the core approach is:

-- Identify program goals for every impacted team and a clear path for them to accomplish those goals.
-Your program has to identify specific goals for each impacted team**, **for example, reducing test flakiness in their tests or closing incident remediations more quickly.
-However, it’s essential that you provide the map to success!
-So many programs make a demand of teams without providing direction on how to accomplish those goals.
-The program owner is the subject matter expert, don’t offload your strategy to every team to independently reinvent.
+Identify program goals for every impacted team and a clear path for them to accomplish those goals.
+Your program has to identify specific goals for each impacted team.
+For example, reducing test flakiness in their tests or closing incident remediations more quickly.
+However, it's essential that you provide the map to success!
+So many programs demand participation from other teams without providing clear directions on how they can accomplish their part.
+The program owner is the subject matter expert, don't offload your strategy to every team to independently reinvent.

-- Build the tools and documentation to support teams towards their goals.
-Once you’ve identified a clear path for teams to accomplish towards your program goals, figure out how you can help them make those changes!
-This might be providing “golden examples” of what things ought to look like, or even better, an example pull request refactoring a challenging section of code into the new pattern.
+Build the tools and documentation to support teams towards their goals.
+Once you've identified a clear path for teams to accomplish your program goals, figure out how you can help them make those changes!
+This might be providing "golden examples" of what things ought to look like, or an example pull request refactoring a challenging section of code into the new pattern.
 It might be providing a test script to verify the migration worked correctly.
-It might be auto-generated the conversion commit to test, verify, and merge without having to write it themselves.
-Do as much as you possibly can to avoid every team having to deeply understand the problem space you’re attempting to make progress in.
+It might be auto-generating the conversion commit to test, verify, and merge without having engineers write it themselves.
+Do as much as you possibly can to avoid every team having to deeply understand the problem space you're attempting to make progress in.

 Create a goal dashboard and share it widely.
-Once you have your program goals communicated to each team, you have to provide dashboards that help them understand their current state, their goal, and give reinforcing feedback on their (hopeful) progress along the way.
-The best dashboard is going to be both a scorecard for each team’s work and also provide breadcrumbs for each team on where to focus their next efforts.
+Once you have your program goals communicated to each team, provide dashboards that help them understand their current state, their goal state, and that give reinforcing feedback on their (hopeful) progress along the way.
+The best dashboard is going to be both a scorecard for each team's work and also provide breadcrumbs for each team on where to focus their next efforts.

-- Send programmatic nudges for folks behind on their goals.
+Send programmatic nudges for folks behind on their goals.
 Folks are busy.
-They won’t always prioritize your program’s goals.
+They won't always prioritize your program's goals.
 Alternatively, they might do an amazing job of making your requested improvements but backtrack later with deprecated practices.
-Use nudges to direct the attention of teams towards the next work they should take towards your program’s goals.
+Use nudges to direct the attention of teams towards the next work they should take towards your program's goals.
 Remember, attention is a scarce resource!
-If you waste folks times with a nudge email or ping, they won’t pay attention to the next one.
+If you waste folks' time with a nudge email or ping, they won't pay attention to the next one.

 In a lot of ways, a program is just an endless migration, and the techniques that apply to migrations work for programs as well.